jasonsanborn/jasonsanborn/README.md

 **My Skills**

 - ASP.NET: ⭐⭐ Yes, I have experience here, but am so out of touch with it.
 I can read it and work with it, but it's changed a lot since I used it last.
+I prefer Blazor, which is built on top of ASP.NET.
+- Blazor: ⭐⭐ I just started working in Blazor, building a web site from scratch using Blazor with C#.
+Since it is a lot of C# and some HTML, it has been easy to pick up.
 - C#: ⭐⭐⭐⭐ Mostly coding in .Framework 4.6+ and .NET 6.0+.
 This is my go-to and strongest coding experience.
 - HTML: ⭐⭐ I used to do web design starting with HTML 2.0 and stopped when XHTML 1.1 was still new.
 I still do some web work with HTML 5, but it really isn't a forte.
 - JavaScript: ⭐⭐⭐ I've worked with JS since working with HTML, and have never gotten away from it.
 Haven't worked much with web/JavaScript frameworks.